Understand the risks associated with telepsychiatry and how to manage them.

 Telemedicine has emerged as an important solution for healthcare in general and psychiatric medicine specifically during the current global pandemic.
 Remote access for sub-practices including addiction counseling have been commonly used.
 Our panel of psychiatric professionals who have served as expert witnesses and attorneys who counsel and represent physicians have prepared a 90-minute session to share insights with attorneys, physicians, healthcare providers, risk professionals, and more.

-The panelist are Mark Levy, M.D., Medical Director at fpamed; David Kan, M.D., UCSF Psychiatry Department and the California Society for Substance Abuse Medicine; Ayesha Ashai, M.D., associated with fpamed; Stephen M. Fatum, J.D., Partner, Barnes & Thornburg LLP; and Angela W. Russell, J.D., Partner, Wilson Elser Moskowitz Edelman & Dicker LLP.
+The panelists are Mark Levy, M.D., Medical Director at fpamed; David Kan, M.D., UCSF Psychiatry Department and the California Society for Substance Abuse Medicine; Ayesha Ashai, M.D., associated with fpamed; Stephen M. Fatum, J.D., Partner, Barnes & Thornburg LLP; and Angela W. Russell, J.D., Partner, Wilson Elser Moskowitz Edelman & Dicker LLP.
 Scroll down to learn more about them.

-What they will discuss:
+What they discuss:

 - Examining procedures and best practices that exist for ensuring confidentiality in a telemedicine practice